Sidharth Malhotra

-Sidharth Malhotra (/hi/; born 16 January 1985) is an Indian actor who works in Hindi films.
-He is the recipient of several accolades, has received nominations for two Filmfare Awards, and appeared in Forbes Indias Celebrity 100 list from 2016 to 2018.
+Sidharth Malhotra (/hi/; born 16 January 1985) is an Indian actor who primarily works in Hindi films.
+He is the recipient of several accolades, including nominations for two Filmfare Awards.
+Malhotra appeared in Forbes Indias Celebrity 100 list from 2016 to 2018.

-He began his career as a fashion model but left it to pursue acting, working as an assistant director to Karan Johar in My Name Is Khan (2010).
-Malhotra made his acting debut with Johar's teen film Student of the Year (2012), a commercial success that earned him a nomination for the Filmfare Award for Best Male Debut.
-He went on to star in a string of popular films including the romantic comedy Hasee Toh Phasee (2014), the thriller Ek Villain (2014), and the family drama Kapoor & Sons (2016).
+Malhotra began his career as a fashion model before moving into filmmaking, working as an assistant director to Karan Johar on My Name Is Khan (2010).
+He made his acting debut with Johar's teen film Student of the Year (2012), which was a commercial success and earned him a Filmfare Best Male Debut nomination and the Stardust Award for Breakthrough Performance – Male.
+He subsequently appeared in Hasee Toh Phasee (2014), Ek Villain (2014), Kapoor & Sons (2016) and a range of romantic, dramatic, mystery and action projects.

-This early success was followed by a career downturn, with critical and commercial setbacks such as A Gentleman, Ittefaq (both 2017), Aiyaary (2018), and Jabariya Jodi (2019).
-He made a strong comeback with his acclaimed portrayal of Vikram Batra in the war film Shershaah (2021), for which he received a nomination for the Filmfare Award for Best Actor.
-Malhotra’s subsequent theatrical releases were failures leading to another career setback.
+Malhotra's portrayal of Vikram Batra in Shershaah became a major milestone in his career.
+The film became Prime Video's most-watched film in India at the time of its release and reached audiences in more than 4,100 Indian towns and cities and 210 countries and territories.
+He subsequently expanded into streaming with the lead role in Indian Police Force (2024), followed by the action thriller Yodha, the romantic comedy Param Sundari (2025), and the fantasy folklore film The Vvaan: Force of the Forrest (2026).

-Beyond acting, Malhotra is a brand ambassador for several products and companies.
+Apart from acting, Malhotra has worked as a brand ambassador and received repeated recognition for fashion and style.
 He is married to actress Kiara Advani, with whom he has a daughter.

-Early life and work
+Early life and family

 Malhotra was born in Delhi, India into a Punjabi family, to Sunil Malhotra, a former captain in the Merchant Navy, and Rimma Malhotra, a homemaker.
-His father is Hindu while his mother is Sikh, and he identifies with both religions, growing up being influenced by Ramayana stories through his paternal grandmother while he frequented Delhi's Gurdwara Bangla Sahib due to his mother's influence.
+His father was a Hindu while his mother is Sikh, and he identifies with both religions, growing up being influenced by Ramayana stories through his paternal grandmother while he frequented Delhi's Gurdwara Bangla Sahib due to his mother's influence.

 Malhotra was educated at Don Bosco School (Alaknanda, New Delhi), and at Naval Public School, Delhi.
 He then graduated from Shaheed Bhagat Singh College, Delhi.
 At the age of 18, he began modelling.
 Although he was successful, he decided to quit after four years because he was dissatisfied with the profession.